 Material Cultures of Refuge in Lebanon

-Applications are invited for an AHRC-funded PhD studentship based at the Institute for Global Prosperity at University College London, in partnership with the Pitt Rivers Museum, Oxford University Museums.
+This AHRC-funded PhD studentship is based at the Institute for Global Prosperity at University College London, in partnership with the Pitt Rivers Museum, Oxford University Museums.

 Lebanon has the highest number of refugees per capita in the world.
 Both its urban and its rural spaces have been profoundly shaped by multiple waves of Palestinian displacement, internal displacement due to wars and occupation, as well as – most recently – by the Syrian civil war.
 The project will thus focus on the environmental, material, visual and/or digital cultures of forced migration in Lebanon in the context of mass displacement from Syria.